Eiffel Tower closes as staff strike over pickpockets

 "There have always been pickpockets at the Eiffel Tower, but we are now facing an organized network", said a union representative.
 The strikers want additional police to be deployed.

 The company said it was already cooperating with police to improve security at one of the world's best known tourist draws.
-The site was closed from around 930 local time (3.30 a.m.
-ET)and reopened to visitors in the late afternoon.
+The site was closed from around 930 local time (0730 GMT)and reopened to visitors in the late afternoon.

 The protest came a day after Paris authorities launched a drive to improve tourist protection and said theft around Paris' main attractions was on the decline compared to last year.